RIA vs CFP: Understanding the Differences in Roles, Responsibilities, and Expertise

 Chetan Mittal

-Chetan Mittal is a seasoned digital marketing professional with 21+ years of professional experience in software development and consulting, now focusing on solving problems for financial advisors.
+Chetan Mittal is a seasoned Ruby on Rails, and software product development and marketing professional with 21+ years of experience in software development and consulting, now focusing on solving problems for financial advisors.
 With an MBA and MTech, he blends tech expertise with financial knowledge to innovate in this niche.

-All Posts by Chetan Mittal | Website | Linkedin | X (Twitter)
+All Posts by Chetan Mittal | Bluesky | Linkedin | X (Twitter)